letoram/senseye/README.md

 should be encoded in the image buffer.
 This greatly affects how the image will 'look' and different mapping schemes preserve or emphasize different properties. _Wrap_ is the easiest one in that the bytes will be stored in the order which they arrived.
+This is typically what the translators expect, as some packing operations are non-reversible (_Tuple_ for instance).
-This has the problem of the last pixel on each row being connected data-wise with the first pixel on the next row even though they will be spatially distant from eachother. _Hilbert_ mapping scheme instead uses a space filling fractal (the hilbert curve) which preserves locality better. _Tuple_ mapping uses the byte-values in the data-stream to determine position (first byte X, second byte Y) to highlight some specific relationships between a tuple of bytes.
+_Wrap_ has the problem of the last pixel on each row being connected data-wise with the first pixel on the next row even though they will be spatially distant from eachother. _Hilbert_ mapping scheme instead uses a space filling fractal (the hilbert curve) which preserves locality better. _Tuple_ mapping uses the byte-values in the data-stream to determine position (first byte X, second byte Y) to highlight some specific relationships between a tuple of bytes.

 Repository
 =====